MrChamp/Flatiron-5/README.md

 # Historic Stock Options Database
 <p>This project is focused on engineering a database for financial data (specifically historical stock and options data).

-There is also some cursory analysis of the data, and an attempt at an oversimplified GAN model</p>
+There is also some cursory analysis of the data</p>

 ## Contents
  <ul><b>- DF </b></br>